prysmaticlabs/prysm/INTEROP.md

 - **--output-ssz** string: Output filename of the SSZ marshaling of the generated genesis state

-The example below creates 64 validator keys, instantiates a genesis state with those 64 validators and with genesis unix timestamp 1567542540, and finally writes a YAML encoded output to ~/Desktop/genesis.yaml.
+The example below creates 64 validator keys, instantiates a genesis state with those 64 validators and with genesis unix timestamp 1567542540, and finally writes a ssz encoded output to ~/Desktop/genesis.ssz.
 This file can be used to kickstart the beacon chain in the next section.

 ```
-bazel run //tools/genesis-state-gen -- --output-yaml ~/Desktop/genesis.yaml --num-validators 64 --genesis-time 1567542540
+bazel run //tools/genesis-state-gen -- --output-ssz ~/Desktop/genesis.ssz --num-validators 64 --genesis-time 1567542540
 ```

 ## Launching a Beacon Node + Validator Client